 - Knowingly furnishing false or misleading information. - Falsification, alteration, or misuse of college forms or records. - Any joint effort in examinations, assignments, or other academic activity (unless authorized by the instructor). - Plagiarism in any form, including using another person's phrase, sentence, or paragraph without quotation marks, using another's ideas or structure without properly identifying the source, or using the work of someone else and submitting it as one's own. - Willfully aiding another in any act of academic dishonest.
 Columbia College is equally concerned about the interpersonal social relationships that affect the learning environment as it is about individuals engaged in academic dishonesty.
-Respect for the conditions necessary to enhance learning, therefore, is required. - Submitting substantial portions of the same work for credit more than once without authorization.
+Respect for the conditions necessary to enhance learning, therefore, is required.

+• Submitting substantial portions of the same work for credit more than once without authorization.
 Examples of multiple submissions include, but are not limited, to the following: Submitting the same paper for credit in two courses without the instructors' permission; making revisions in a credit paper or report (including oral presentations) and submitting it as if it were new work.
 Different aspects of the same work may receive separate credit.
 For purposes of this policy, plagiarism is using others' ideas and words without clearly acknowledging the source of that information or purposely submitting someone else's work as their own.
-Students who fail to properly give credit for information contained in their written work (papers.) - own.
 Students who fail to properly give credit for information contained in their written work (papers, journals, exams, etc.) may also be violating the intellectual property rights of the original author.
 These violations are taken seriously in higher education and could result in a failing grade on the assignment, a grade of "F" for the course, or dismissal from the College.
 If a student is unclear what constitutes plagiarism, they should begin by asking their instructor for clarification prior to submitting the work.